Fictions : d’autres mondes

 Nina Leger, Mémoires sauvées de l’eau

 Nina Leger is a novelist.
 Her latest novels are stories of places.
-Antipolis (Prix écrire la Ville) is the story of a utopia; Mémoires sauvées de l'eau (Prix du roman historique) follows the course of a Californian river from the gold rush to the megafires.
-In each case, the place is central, not as a character, but as the very substance of the novel.
+Antipolis (Prix écrire la Ville) is the tale of a utopia; Mémoires sauvées de l’eau (Historical Novel Prize) follows the course of a Californian river from the gold rush to the mega-fires.
+In each case, the place is at the centre, not as a character, but as the very substance of the novel.

 Nina Leger will share what this practice – writing about places – has taught her and the questions it raises.